vuestorefront/storefront-ui/packages/vue/docs/introduction.md

 **StorefrontUI key characteristics**

-We are building Storefront UI based on the following 5 fundamentals:
+We are building Storefront UI based on the following 6 fundamentals:
+- **Customization**: Along with standard prop-based customization, every component has a set of slots that let you replace any part of it with your own images, icons or even custom HTML markup.
+You can also customize whole library from a single SCSS file by overriding set of variables.
+In addition, every component is divided into separate HTML, CSS and JS files so you can compose your own components from it's partsupdate docs.
+- **Mobile-first**: Every Storefront UI component is highly optimized for mobile user experience and in many cases behaves completely different on desktop and mobile.
+Select list becomes full-screen drop-down, tabs are becoming accordion etc.
 - **Performance**: You’re importing ONLY what you need, and in a raw format which means you can benefit from all build-time optimizations like tree shaking or grouping common chunks.
 Unused components are treeshaked and global CSS is just < 0,1 kB unminified.
 Thanks to this initial footprint of the library is unnoticable.
 You can use the library for how many components you want, even a single slider.
 You bundle only what you import.
-- **Customization**: Along with standard prop-based customization, every component has a set of slots that let you replace any part of it with your own images, icons or even custom HTML markup.
-You can also customize whole library from a single SCSS file by overriding set of variables.
-In addition, every component is divided into separate HTML, CSS and JS files so you can compose your own components from it's partsupdate docs.
 - **Best practices**: Storefront UI components follow best practices in terms of design and core.
 Every component is based on the Google Retail UX Playbook and is accessibility-friendly.
 - **E-commerce**: As a UI library dedicated to eCommerce, Storefront UI along with standard UI components has all the elements necessary for building modern online stores.
 - **Open Source**: Storefront UI is a community effort to deliver the best possible experience to modern web applications and e-commerce shops, with carefully crafted components following best practices.
 Our team consists of agencies and volunteer contributors from all over the world.

 ## Current state of the project